To-War/PowerStrike/README.md

 ### Current Capabilities:
 -	Can be configured to communicate to the API via a proxy
+	o Requires user to configure $proxyurl in function Set-Proxy
 -	Obtain or revoke an OAuth2 token.
 -	Configure output to CSV or TXT file.
 -	Input hosts for queries via manual input or text file or both.